bao-project/bao-docs/source/bao_hyp/config.rst

 |

-The configuration of shared memories is done by populating a struct called ``shmem``, as follows:
+The configuration of shared memory is done by populating a struct called ``shmem``.
+The struct definition is presented bellow:

 .. code-block:: c